zoff99/c-toxcore/docs/ngc_usernames_spec.md

     };

-* use the first integer to select the name position modulo namelist length from firstname list
+* use the first integer to select the name position modulo firstNames length from firstname list

-* use the first integer to select the name position modulo namelist length from lastname list
+* use the second integer to select the name position modulo lastNames length from lastname list

 then use: `<firstname><SPACE><lastname>` as your own peername